Frauke1992/Sample-Size-Recommendations-Rare-Events-Logistic-Regression/README.md

 - 03a: predictors receive NA either when they are non-significant OR if log Reg has failed (then all are NA)
 - labels in figures need to be adapted when the conditions are changed

-## To-DO @Florian
-- generate the masterfile from a script, delete the correlations from this file!
-- do a test run and check the separation criterion, is this criterion too conservative and does it behave better in large samples?